opencog/learn/README.md

 Unsupervised training
 ---------------------
-A key difference between the code here, and convetional neural net techniques is that all training here is "unsupervised".
+A key difference between the code here, and conventional neural net techniques is that all training here is "unsupervised".
 There are no "training sets"; the learning is done entirely by extracting statistical regularity from the input stream.
 In the parlance, it is not "turtles